Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 \subsection{Comparison of HISQ and clover discretisation effects}

 Systematic errors from discretisation appear differently in the HISQ and clover actions and we can test how much of an effect that is from our results.
 The first place in which discretisation effects show up is in differences between the masses of $\eta_s$ mesons obtained with two quark propagators with the quark mass tuned to that of the $s$ quark.
 Figure~\ref{fig:massdiff} plots two mass differences in MeV against the square of the lattice spacing.
 One set of points gives the mass difference between the H-cl $\eta_s$ mass and that of the H-H goldstone $\eta_s$, using results from Table~\ref{tab:etas}.
 The second set gives the mass difference between two tastes of H-H $\eta_s$, the local nongoldstone and the goldstone, using results from Tables~\ref{tab:etas} and~\ref{tab:etasnong}.
 In both cases it is clear that the mass difference is purely a lattice artefact that vanishes as $a \rightarrow 0$.
-We expect the H-H mass difference to vanish as $\alpha_sa^2$.
-The H-cl mass difference could have $\alpha_sa$ terms from the clover action but the mass difference seems to be dominated by $a^2$ effects, although it is larger and has a larger slope than the H-H mass difference plotted here.
+We expect the H-H mass difference to vanish as $\alpha_sa^2$ (since tree-level $a^2$ errors are absent from the action) and $a^4$.
+In fact for the finer two points a simple fit to the form $g(a\Lambda)^4+h(a\Lambda)^6$ works well with $\Lambda$ a few hundred MeV and $g$ and $h$ with priors $0\pm 1$; to add in the coarser point requires the addition of higher orders in $a^2$ and/or $\alpha_s$.
+The H-cl mass difference has $\alpha_sa$ terms from the clover action and the results are precise enough to see this.
+A fit to the results including $g\alpha_s (a\Lambda)+h(a\Lambda)^2+j(\alpha_s(a\Lambda)^2)$ has a $\chi^2/[\mathrm{dof}]$ of 0.9.
+The H-cl mass difference is larger and has a larger slope than the H-H mass difference plotted in Figure~\ref{fig:massdiff}.
 It should be noted that the mass difference between the Goldstone and other tastes of H-H pseudoscalar meson would be larger~\cite{HISQ, Bazavov:2012uw} than the value plotted here for the local nongoldstone to Goldstone splitting.

 Since we use the $\eta_s$ decay constant to fix $Z_{A^4}$ we cannot use that quantity to probe discretisation effects in the cl-cl or H-cl cases.
 That the discretisation errors are very small for the H-H case for this quantity has already been demonstrated in~\cite{Dowdall:2013rya}.